-Fire Disaster in Ndiba Street, Kumba I Municipality On the morning of June 27, 2025, a devastating fire broke out on Ndiba Street in a place popularly known as Under Mango, in Kumba I Municipality, ravaging five wooden houses that served as homes for nearly 20 families, most of whom are internally displaced individuals affected by the ongoing Anglophone crisis.
-The sudden blaze led to huge material damage, yet fortunately, there were no human casualties reported.
+Emergency Relief and Recovery for Fire Victims in Kumba I Municipality Summary On June 27, 2025, a devastating fire broke out on Ndiba Street, popularly known as Under Mango, in Kumba I Municipality.
+The fire destroyed five wooden houses that were home to nearly 20 families, many of whom are internally displaced persons (IDPs) affected by the ongoing Anglophone crisis.
+Although no lives were lost, the disaster caused significant material losses and left vulnerable families without shelter or bas

 The core problem in the project is the fire disaster that occurred on June 27, 2025, on Ndiba Street in Kumba I Municipality, which resulted in: Immediate Problems: 1.
 Destruction of Property: Five wooden houses were completely destroyed.
 Significant material losses were incurred.
 2. Displacement of Families: Nearly 20 families lost their homes.
 Most of the victims are internally displaced persons (IDPs) already affected by the Anglophone crisis, making them doubly vulnerable.